 This is a male Common Whitetail (Plathemis lydia), a showy dragonfly with a white pruinose abdomen and clear black-striped wings.

 Common Whitetail males are highly territorial.
-They live near ponds, marshes and slow moving rivers where they defend 10 to 30 yards of the water's edge and conspicuously chase away all other males.
-When they're not chasing they pose like this to let the others know they mean business.
+They live near ponds, marshes and slow moving rivers where they defend 10 to 30 yards of the water’s edge and conspicuously chase away all other males.
+When they’re not chasing or fighting they pose like this to let rivals know they mean business.

 Their white pruinose backs are the warning sign.
-Pruinose refers to the dusty, frosted appearance caused by a pigment that covers the insect's "skin."
+Pruinose refers to the dusty, frosted appearance caused by a pigment that covers the insect’s “skin.”
 In nature, pale-colored pruinescence often reflects ultraviolet light.
-If so, this bug probably glows in sunlight.
+Perhaps this bug glows in sunlight.
 I wish I could see it!

 Female Common Whitetails look quite different because their tails aren’t white, a feature that probably protects them from male aggression.